sharshi/Morning-Dash/README.md

  - Designed to be a single page app to show users information as quickly as possible.
  - React Portal/Context APIs used to create compound modal for reusability

+## Technologies

-### Backend: MongoDB / Express /Node
+ - Backend: MongoDB / Express /Node

-## Technologies and Technical Challenges

-### APIs

-#### Google Transit API
+ - Google Transit API
      - The Google Directions API we have a global limit of unlimited and a limit per minute of 5000

-#### Weather
+ - Weather
      - The DarkSkyAPI has 1000 calls per day for free.

-#### Google Calendar
+ - Google Calendar
     - The Google Calendar API is similar to the Directions API.